takelwerk/takelship/README.md

 git push --set-upstream takelship main
 ```

 But how does forgejo know who pushes?
 If there is a second forgejo user and you happen to have the public ssh key of that user loaded in to your ssh agent then forgejo might use that key.
-This is how you can control which key is used:
+You can control which key is used by disabling the socket connection to your ssh agent and telling git which private key file to use:

 ```bash
 chmod 400 $TAKELSHIP/takelship/compose/services/forgejo-server/id_ed25519.administrator
 SSH_AUTH_SOCK= GIT_SSH_COMMAND="ssh -i $TAKELSHIP/takelship/compose/services/forgejo-server/id_ed25519.administrator" git push --set-upstream takelship main
 ```

-Alternatively, you can configure different remotes with different keys in your `.ssh/config`.
+Alternatively, you could configure different remotes with different keys in your `.ssh/config`.

 ## takelship registry